Solicitors in Wimbledon Village

 Buying a home in Wimbledon Village

-Ashworths are ideally placed for buying your new home in Wimbledon Village, and if you are new to the area we are pleased to share a few tips and interesting facts about the area.
+Ashworths are property solicitors are here to help you buy your new home in Wimbledon Village, and if you are new to the area we are pleased to share a few tips and interesting facts about the area.

-- The introduction in the 18th century of stagecoach services from the Dog and Fox public house made the journey to London routine, although not without the risk of being held-up by highwaymen.
+- The introduction in the 18th century of stagecoach services from the Dog and Fox public house made the journey to London routine, although not without the risk of head upheld-up by highwaymen.
 The stagecoach horses would be stabled at the rear of the pub in the now named ‘Wimbledon Village Stables’.

 - Elisabeth Beresford was inspired by Wimbledon Common to write a series of children’s novels about the Wombles – the pointy-nosed creatures whose motto is, “Making good use of bad rubbish”.